ixanza/Equanimity/README.md

   - Player Houses : Enabled

 ### LOTD : The Curator's Tracker (Preference)

 - Settings → Mod Settings :
   - Live Another Life Config : Pick according to the start you decide
   - Helgen Reborn Config : Pick according to whichever option you choose in the quest.
-You don't have to do it now
+You don't have to do it now.

 ### Lucien (Preference)